ag143/Az-900/Module5.md

 ### Resource locks
 `Resource locks apply regardless of RBAC permissions.
 Even if you're an owner of the resource, you must still remove the lock before you can perform the blocked activity.`

-To make the protection process more robust, you can combine resource locks with Azure Blueprints.
-Azure Blueprints enables you to define the set of standard Azure resources that your organization requires.
-For example, you can define a blueprint that specifies that a certain resource lock must exist.
-Azure Blueprints can automatically replace the resource lock if that lock is removed.

 ### Azure Policy
 A service in Azure that enables you to create, assign, and manage policies that control or audit your resources.